w3c/webextensions/proposals/sidepanel-close-api.md

   background script, developers have to:
   1. Send a message from a background script to the side panel.
   2. Call `window.close()` from the side panel window on message delivery.
+- Further, this method has a big problem: when `window.close()` is used in a tab-specific side panel, it also closes any global side panels that might be open on other tabs.

 This event aims to give developers an easier control.